 2. App catches error, returns cached data or 503

-3. If app returns 503, CloudFront shows pretty maintenance page
+3. If app returns 503, CloudFront shows professional error page

 4. If entire app/ALB fails health checks, Route 53 fails over to S3